Milwaukee has announced a new 40″ steel tool cart, model 48-22-8590.

 The cart will be available Home Depot and select Milwaukee distributors.

-The new Milwaukee 40″ tool cart looks to be a nice entry into a rather crowded market, offering some extras and user-friendly enhancements that helps it to stand out.
+The new Milwaukee 40″ tool cart looks to be a nice entry into a rather crowded market, offering some extras and user-friendly enhancements that help it to stand out.

 The drawer on the bottom?
 If it can’t be moved higher up, then maybe a flat shelf can be placed on top.
 But what if that shelf sags?